 In local communities across Florida, humanities-rich programming is making a lasting impact in the hearts and minds of Sunshine State residents and visitors alike.
 Florida Humanities is proud to partner with local community champions to bring you high-quality public programming through Community Project Grants, Florida Talks, Museum on Main Street, and more.

 Alert: Some events may be canceled or postponed.
 We work to ensure that our events calendar remains accurate.
 We strongly urge you to call the event contact for any program you are interested in to confirm that the event is still planned.

 - This event has passed.

 April 15 @ 2:30 pm - 3:30 pm

 The Orange County Library System presents the Orlando Book Festival 2023’s keynote program with horror author R.L.
 Stine.
-Stine discusses his writing process, the popular Goosebumps series, and answer questions from the audience.
+Stine discusses his writing process, the popular Goosebumps series, and answers questions from the audience.
 A book sale and signing follows the event.
 The program is free and open to the public.
 Registration is required to attend.
-Any person requiring special accomodations to participate in a program due to a disability may arrange for assistance by contacting the Orlando Public Library at least seven days before the festival.
+Any person requiring special accommodations to participate in a program due to a disability may arrange for assistance by contacting the Orlando Public Library at least seven days before the festival.

 Author R.L.
 Stine has been scaring people all around the world for a lot of years.
-He has sold over 400-million books translated into 35 languages, making him one of the best-selling authors in history.
+He has sold over 400 million books translated into 35 languages, making him one of the best-selling authors in history.

 Registration is required.
 Funding for this keynote program is provided in part through a Florida Humanities Book Festival Grant with funds from the National Endowment for the Humanities and in partnership with Nova Southeastern University.
 Any views, findings, conclusions or recommendations expressed in this program do not necessarily represent those of Florida Humanities or the National Endowment for the Humanities.